The Truth About the Real-Life Feud Between ‘Aunt Bee’ and Andy Griffith

 Frances Bavier Was Nothing Like Aunt Bee

 Aunt Bee exudes warmth and grace, but Frances Bavier might not have been so warm and cuddly.
-In fact, some of the cast and crew considered her incredibly difficult to work with.
+In fact, some of the cast and crew found her incredibly difficult to work with.

 “I can only repeat what I was told, but on The Andy Griffith Show, Howard Morris, who played Ernest T. Bass on the show and directed episodes of it, said that directing Frances was like stepping on a landmine,” stated one director.
 “If you would ask her to move three inches to the right to get in the proper frame, she’d blow a fuse and refuse.”